Short-sellers and their targets get a warning

-MELBOURNE (Reuters Breakingviews) - SHORT-SIGHTED.
 Aggressive short-sellers are being urged to restrain themselves Down Under.
-The Australian Securities and Investments Commission on Tuesday issued guidelines here for what it considers best practices.
+The Australian Securities and Investments Commission on Tuesday issued guidelines for what it considers best practices.
 They include releasing reports outside trading hours, disclosing conflicts of interest and avoiding “overly emotive, intemperate or imprecise language.”

 ASIC seems to understand the art of the short.
 In addition to advising targeted companies to request a trading halt and respond promptly to attacks, it warns that activist campaigns tend to seek out “opaque corporate structures and accounting practices, or poor disclosure.”
 That perceptiveness doesn’t exactly square with another piece of guidance for short-sellers: to run their facts by their marks ahead of time.
 (By Jeffrey Goldfarb)